nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Managing a Trip's Completion Status

 #### Marking trips as done: `mark`
 Mark the trip in the specified INDEX as done.
+After the specified trip has been marked as completed, it will be moved downwards to the set of completed trips in the trip list.

 ![MarkCompletedUi](images/MarkCompletedUi.png)